mend/renovate-ce-ee/docs/setup-for-bitbucket-data-center.md

 **`MEND_RNV_BITBUCKET_PAT`**: BitBucket access token for the bot user `MEND_RNV_BITBUCKET_USER`

 **`MEND_RNV_WEBHOOK_URL`**: Optional: The URL of the Renovate Server plus '/webhook'.
-Must be accessible to receive incoming calls from the BitBucket server.
+Must be accessible to receive incoming calls from the BitBucket Data Center.

 **`MEND_RNV_ADMIN_TOKEN`**: Optional: A token used for searching/add/removing repository webhooks.
 Required if `MEND_RNV_WEBHOOK_URL` is set.